eLBirador/silverstripe-yhy-weather/Readme.md

 ## Introduction

-The blog module allows you to post blogs on your SilverStripe.
+The YHY Weather module allows you to post weather information on your SilverStripe Site.
 It includes the ability to post blogs using a site front-end form.
 Blogs are summarised on the blog holder page type, with more detail viewable when a specific blog is clicked.

 ## Maintainer Contact ##